Vonng/pigsty/docs/v-pgsql.md

 ### `pg_offline_query`

-Whether to allow offline queries, type: `bool`, level: I, default value: `false`.
+Allow offline queries, type: `bool`, level: I, default value: `false`.

-When set to `true`, the user group `dbrole_offline` can connect to the instance and perform offline queries, regardless of the role of the current instance.
+When set to `true`, the user group `dbrole_offline` can connect to the ins and perform offline queries, regardless of the role of the current ins.

-More practical for cases with a small number of instances (e.g. one master and one slave), the user can mark the only slave as `pg_offline_query = true`, thus accepting ETL, slow queries with interactive access.
+More practical for cases with a small number of ins (e.g. one master and one slave), the user can mark the only slave as `pg_offline_query = true`, thus accepting ETL, slow queries with interactive access.

 ### `pg_backup`

-Whether to store cold backups on the instance, type: `bool`, level: I, default value: `false`.
+Store cold backups on the ins, type: `bool`, level: I, default value: `false`.

-Not implemented, the tag bit is reserved and the instance node with this tag is used to store the base cold backup.
+Not implemented, the tag bit is reserved and the ins node with this tag is used to store the base cold backup.

 ### `pg_weight`

-Relative weight of the instance in load balancing, type: `int`, level: I, default value: `100`.
+The relative weight of the ins in load balancing, type: `int`, level: I, default value: `100`.

-When adjusting the relative weight of an instance in a service, this parameter can be modified at the instance level and applied to take effect as described in [SOP: Cluster Traffic Adjustment](r-sop.md).
+When adjusting the relative weight of an ins in service, this parameter can be modified at the ins level and applied to take effect as described in [SOP: Cluster Traffic Adjustment](r-sop.md).

 ### `pg_hostname`

-Set PG instance name to HOSTNAME, type: `bool`, level: C/I, default value: `false`, which is true by default in the demo.
+Set PG ins name to HOSTNAME, type: `bool`, level: C/I, default value: `false`, which is true by default in the demo.

-Whether to use the PostgreSQL instance name and cluster name as the node's name and cluster name when initializing the node, disabled by default.
+Use the PG ins name and cluster name as the node's name and cluster name when initializing the nodean , disabled by default.

-When using the node:PG 1:1 exclusive deployment mode, you can assign the identity of the PG instance to the node, making the node consistent with the PG's monitoring identity.
+When using the node: PG 1:1 exclusive deploy mode, you can assign the identity of the PG ins to the node, making the node consistent with the PG's monitoring identity.

 ### `pg_preflight_skip`

-Skip PG identity parameter checksum, type: `bool`, level: C/A, default value: `false`.
+Skip preflight param validation, type: `bool`, level: C/A, default value: `false`.

-If not initializing a new database cluster (e.g. when dealing with existing instances), the task of Patroni and Postgres initialization can be completely skipped with this parameter.
+If not initializing a new cluster (e.g. when dealing with existing instances), the task of Patroni and Postgres initialization can be completely skipped with this parameter.